 Eligmocarpus cynometroides, a Critically Endangered tree of the Legume family, was first discovered in 1951, formally named in 1968 and, at the present rate of destruction, will probably be soon extinct, less than a hundred years after its discovery.
 However, Kew and others are working with local communities to secure the future of this unique tree.
-Adopt a mampay seed as a gift and contribute towards safeguarding its future survival.
+Adopt a mampay seed as a gift for family and friends and contribute towards safeguarding its future survival.

 The species is found only on the ‘mega-diverse’ island of Madagascar, but now only 21 individuals survive due to habitat destruction, harvesting (the tree’s timber is ideal for construction) and poor germination of its seeds.
 The area is also a potential mining site, making the future of Eligmocarpus cynometroides bleak.